 Fast forward four layers.
-As a result, this is what the stacks look like right before I stick them in the oven.
+As a result, this is what the eggplant ricotta stacks look like right before I stick them in the oven.

-Furthermore, I bake the stacks of eggplant parmesan for 25 minutes.
+Furthermore, I bake the eggplant ricotta stacks for 25 minutes.

 Finally, it’s time to serve it!
 So, I plate a stack and get ready to dig in.

 I hope you enjoyed this baked eggplant ricotta stacks recipe because it is so scrummynumscious!